Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 > /root/Desktop

 ### 12).
 Launching your server(s):
-Navigate to /root/Desktop/<server folder>/Wine Launch Files
+Navigate to /root/Desktop/<server folder>/Wine Launch Files<br/>
-Double-click on *SV#.desktop* to launch your server.
+Double-click on *SV#.desktop* to launch your server.<br/>
-Upon first launch, you may be prompted to install some mono software in order to launch the server.
+Upon first launch, you may be prompted to install some mono software in order to launch the server.<br/>
 Follow the on-screen prompts to do this.
 It's straight forward.

 ----
 REMOTE CONNECTING WITH TIGHT VNC:<br/>